Az-Net/Flipper-Online/README.md

 At the most basic level, cells follow a simple roshambo model of interaction.
 ○ -> △ -> □
 This remains true of both the Shape and Protrusion of each cell interaction.
-The smallest cells out-speed the largest cells.
-The medium-sized cells can out-speed the smallest cells or largest cells.
+Smaller cells out-speed larger cells.
 Mood, Size, Protrusion and Health are all modifiable values: they change during cell interaction.
 If a Bit-Value for a Shape does not exist in the cell, it is considered dead (the same as a 0 Bit-Value being written).
-The Shape and Protrusion of a cell can be set to 0.
-Any other Bit-Value in a cell that gets set to 0 will be reverted to its minimum value.
+Both the Shape and the Protrusion of a cell can be set to 0.
+Any other Bit-Value in a cell that gets set to 0 will be reverted to its minimum value (ie. Small for Size).

 # NOTE: FINISH THIS SECTION, ME
 First: